promptmule4real/chat-with-your-data/README.md

 - **Progress Bar**: While uploading or processing, a progress bar displays the percentage of completion.

 #### **Starting a Chat**:
-To start chatting, use the provided link: [http://prompt.com:8000/](http://prompt.com:8000/).
+To start chatting, use the provided link: [http://app.chatsnap.me](http://app.chatsnap.me).

 #### **Technical Details**:
 - **Frontend**: The platform utilizes the Materialize CSS framework to ensure a responsive and modern design.
 - **Backend**: (Not provided, but likely a server framework that processes the form submissions and manages the files.)

 #### **Wrap Up**:
-Thank you for choosing **CopyBot**.
+Thank you for choosing **ChatSnap**.
 Always ensure that you keep your keys confidential and follow the outlined steps for a smooth experience.

 ---